-On the other side, she sees many businesses that think they are already inclusive because they comply with all federal regulations on disability access.
+However, she also sees many businesses that think they are already inclusive because they comply with all federal regulations on disability access.

 "Likely, many clubs feel that of course they are inclusive," says Larcom.
 "Because to them, everyone is welcome at their club."
 However, she says few may realize the subconscious barriers that could be in place, preventing people with disabilities from feeling completely welcomed or included.

 This e-book was designed to help make the concept of inclusivity less opaque, and feel more doable in the short term.

 What Your Club Can Do to Start Being More Inclusive Today

 Making your club inclusive isn't a matter of making one or two simple changes.
 Instead, Larcom says it reflects a long-term culture change involving all levels of staff.

 That being said, there are things your club can start doing today to show your commitment to a more inclusive fitness sector by ensuring the spaces, equipment, programs, and classes you offer cater to a wide range of people.

 You can convey to those with limitations that they're welcome in your community with only a few thoughtful changes.
 Merely moving machines to make walkways wider or including instructions for equipment in braille can make all the difference.